$9M Wrongful Death from Exertional Heat Stroke

 February 5, 2022

-Although Exertional heatstroke is highly preventable, it is still the leading cause of death amongst Student-Athletes.
+Although Exertional heatstroke is highly preventable, it is still the leading cause of death among Student-Athletes.

 February 11, 2022